Eta forecast to regain tropical storm strength and affect Florida, Gulf of Mexico

 Redevelopment over Caribbean and impact to Cuba

 In an ordinary season, most tropical activity would be winding to a close by this point in November.
 But 2020 is no typical season.
 There remains plenty of “ocean heat content,” or energy to fuel tropical systems, in the northwest Caribbean.
-Eta could try to tap into that on Friday and Saturday as it moves northeast.
+Eta could try to tap into that Friday and Saturday as it moves northeast.

 Heavy rain is likely in the Cayman Islands and parts of Cuba, where a few spots might see more than two feet.